a pure Raspi web server with Raspbian Debian

 Local weather conditions & 7-days weather forecast

 Excellent weather fittings for your website, forum & blog provided by

 Titi Tudorancea .

-The current previews for my home location.
+Example: the following previews display it for my home location.

 This is the most important parameter: its value must be the ID (as a string) of the place you want to show the forecast for.
 To get the ID of a place, go to the page with the forecast for that place, and then click the 🔗 "GETTHECODE" button on the right column.
 When you click that button, all the widgets on this page are updated to use the ID of that place, and you may copy the code from any example.